asgardeo/asgardeo-auth-js-core/samples/using-oidc-js-sdk/react-js-app/README.md

 ```bash
 npm start
 ```

-The app should open at `https://localhost:5000`
+The app should open at `http://localhost:3000`

-## License
+## Available Scripts

-Licenses this source under the Apache License, Version 2.0 ([LICENSE](../../../LICENSE)), You may not use this file except in compliance with the License.
+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br />
+Your app is ready to be deployed!